 Stroll the Streets of Charleston

-With sneakers and a smile, Charleston is a fantastic walking city.
-Cobblestone streets are lined with gracious antebellum homes and shady trees draped with moss.
-Step back in time with a horse drawn carriage ride along the picturesque painted homes of Rainbow Row and Charleston’s 400 historic churches.
+With sneakers and a smile, Charleston is a fantastic walking city – over a mile north to south on the peninsula.
+Cobblestone streets are lined with antebellum homes, shaded by magnolia and live oak trees draped with moss, as jasmine wafts through the humid air.
+Step back in time with a horse-drawn carriage ride along the picturesque painted homes of Rainbow Row and Charleston’s 176 historic churches, hence the nickname Holy City.
 Besides the scenery, the folks here ooze hospitality with their “sweet as pecan pie” southern accents.
+Consider a Charleston historic walking tour to better appreciate the Barbados colors and architecture, the rice plantation wealth and mansions, and American British history here.
+Get your selfie by the Pineapple Fountain along the Battery in pretty Waterfront Park.
+City kids swim in this fountain on steamy Carolina days as if it’s a municipal pool.

 In Town Plantation Sophistication

-For authentic urban plantations in town Charleston, the Aiken Rhett House and Nathaniel Russell Mansion glean what city life was like for the wealthy in the 18th century, and conversely – what child slaves endured.
-Charleston’s past is one of pride and prosperity, while in the shadows are the roots of human bondage.
+For authentic urban plantations in town Charleston, the Aiken Rhett House and Nathaniel Russell Mansion glean what city life was like for the wealthy in the 18th century, and conversely – what African slaves from Angola – called Gullah – endured.
+The Slave Museum and City Market – once the Slave Market are worthwhile, yet humbling.
+Charleston’s past is one of pride and prosperity, with the dark paul of human bondage.
 Charleston was nicknamed “Ellis Island of Africans” as the port of entry of almost four million African slaves.

 Go To Jail